nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Use case ends.

+#### Use case: UC10 - Archive command

+**MSS**

+1. OHS admin requests to archive the current semester.
+1. ResiReg resets the allocations of rooms and students, and advances to the next semester in chronological order.

+Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.